A Tudor Tour - following the novel Virgin and the Crab

 4th February 2011

 Here is a map I made of 16th century England and the many palaces, castles and important cities, towns and rivers of the Tudor landscape.
 I have included this in a new edition of my novel 'Virgin and the Crab.'
-It is to assist readers, and especially anyone not familiar with English geography, to keep track of where all the characters are at any given point in the story.
+It is to assist readers, and especially anyone not familiar with English geography or Tudor society, to keep track of where all the characters are at any given point in the story.
 And how far all the various places are situated from one another.
 A Tudor Tour.

 Tudor Southern England.
 Click to enlarge.

 Rivers rather than roads

 You'll notice that there are no roads shown, only rivers connecting all these places.
 That is because the waterways were the main channels of transport and communications in Tudor society.
 The important rivers here are the Lea, the Medway and, of course, The Thames, which flows through London and connects most of the royal palaces lived in by the Tudors and Elizabethans.
 I have been to most of these places myself over the years.
 So it was also a trip down memory lane.
 Let's go through it again now (without any spoilers).
 And if you already own a copy of Virgin and the Crab, feel free to print out the map for your own use.

 The Tudor tour